RYA Day Skipper Practical Sail Tips – How to Be Prepared

 If the school has provided any course notes you will want to take these too along with your personal logbook if you have one (if not, the school should provide you with one at RYA Day Skipper Practical Sail level) and we recommend checking out our Ardent Training resources for any useful pro-forma sheets that can be used to sid your navigation.

-Any Other Items Should You Take on an RYA Day Skipper Practical Sail Course?
+Any Other Items I Should Take on an RYA Day Skipper Practical Sail Course?

 A battery charger for your phone is often useful as there is not always power or USB ports available.
 If you have one, a dedicated camera is often nice to have as you will undoubtedly see some nice sights.
 Ear plugs can be useful if sharing sleeping spaces, as can a head torch with a red light on it for moving around at night.